zsimic/TopCoderAnts/README.md

 I've uploaded a video illustrating the food-hauling described here to [youtube](http://www.youtube.com/watch?v=k8HUP4V1xvQ).
-You can see many cases: ants doing the pick-drop-step-step alone, ants collaborating, and even a bug where 2 ants get stuck picking and dropping food items without making progress (14 seconds in), Situation gets resolved when a 3rd ant passes nearby and breaks their cycle.
+You can see many cases: ants doing the pick-drop-step-step alone, ants collaborating, and even a bug where 2 ants get stuck picking and dropping food items without making progress (14 seconds in), that situation gets resolved when a 3rd ant passes nearby and breaks their cycle.

 Quick code overview
 -------------------